hankbao/AirVPN-hummingbird/README.md

 The script will compile the project and create `hummingbird` binary in the current directory.

-## Build Linux, ARM and macOS Static Binary
+## Build Linux - ARM and macOS Static Binary

 Edit `build-static.sh` script and set `INC_DIR`, `OPENVPN3` and `ASIO` variables according to your system configuration.
 Also set `STATIC_LIB_DIR` and `SSL_LIB_DIR` according to your system architecture.